Skip to content

 But he adds some very important caveats.

 First of all, the tool uses data collected from a two-month period ending Oct.
-26, thus, it may be missing any late movement in the polls.
+26, thus, it may have missed any late movement in the polls.

 Lazer says the survey also may lean Democratic, comparing it to the polling website 538, which shows more Trump support than his tool does.